nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 If not provided, the entire spatial extent of the granule will be used.

-The following are examples of accepted `bounding-box` parameter usage:
+The following are examples of accepted `bounding-box` parameter usage, note the acceptance of either dash or underscore in the parameter name:

 * `bounding-box=-9.984375,56.109375,19.828125,67.640625`
 * `bounding_box=-9.984375,56.109375,19.828125,67.640625`